alguadam/AzurePoliciesLab/Exercise-03/README.md

 ----

-### Exercise 2 - Add to your assignments the Storage Account custom Initiative
+### Task 2 - Add to your assignments the Storage Account custom Initiative

-In this exercise, you will add the custom custom policies and initiatives that you created for the Storage Accounts in Lab 2 to the assignments parameter file that you created in Lab 1
+In this Task, you will add the custom custom policies and initiatives that you created for the Storage Accounts in Objective 2 to the assignments parameter file that you created in Objective 1

 **Step 1 - Edit the release pipeline to use a new parameters file**

 This step is very simple.
-You will edit the release pipeline that you created in lab 1 (`cd-assignments`) to use a new parameters file:
+You will edit the release pipeline that you created in Objective 1 (`cd-assignments`) to use a new parameters file:

 > Tasks > Policy Assignments > Task: deploy assignments > Template parameters : $(System.DefaultWorkingDirectory)/_ci-parameters/parameters/lab03-rgAssignments.json